henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

-Furthermore, in some scenarios it might be feasible not to store all elements on the Attestee endpoint, but instead they could be retrieved from another location or pre-deployed to the Verifier.
+Furthermore, in some scenarios it might be feasible not to store all elements on the Attestee endpoint, but instead they could be retrieved from another location or be pre-deployed to the Verifier.
-It is also feasible to only store public keys at the Verifier and skip the whole certificate provisioning completely in order to save bandwidth and computation time for certificate verification.
+It is also feasible to only store public keys on the Verifier and skip the whole certificate provisioning completely in order to save bandwidth and computation time for certificate verification.